-Battleground Europe is an ever expanding series of excellent guidebooks focusing on particular places and actions.
+Battleground Europe is an ever expanding series of excellent guidebooks focusing on particular places and actions, published by Pen & Sword.
 They are especially useful if you are wanting to focus your visit on an area where a relative was in action.
 The series is edited by Nigel Cave, who is also the author of a number of the volumes.
 These books are a handy A5 size, so are easy and light to carry.
 They are each written by an author with a specialist knowledge of each specific area, which offers the reader in-depth historical information with accompanying maps, sketches, and photographs, together with tourist information, suggested walking and vehicle routes.
 These guides are suitable for the first time visitor, for family historians wanting to follow in the footsteps of a relative in a specific battle area, and also for the serious student of First World War history.

 “Before Endeavours Fade”

 In 1976 Rose Coombs published Before Endeavours Fade, a guidebook to the major battlefields of the First World War in Belgium and France.
 This book has been revised and reprinted several times since Rose's death in the mid 1980s and has become the most popular, user-friendly, well-thumbed and, for many regular battlefield visitors, the most treasured, of all the First World War guidebooks.
 It is highly recommended for first time visitors to the battlefields, and is likely to be the one book that is always packed for repeat visits.